-Only items in Print layout spaces can be included in articles, and all items in an article must be from the same Print layout space.
+Only items in Print and App Studio layout spaces can be included in articles.
+All items in an article must be from the same layout space.

 Manipulating articles and components

 You can use the arrow buttons on the Articles palette to reorder components within an article to arrange them in reading order.